lipyeow-lim/security-datasets01/forensics-2021/2021-10/readme.md

-# Parsed PCAP Data from the December 2021 Forensics Contest
+# Parsed PCAP Data from the October 2021 Forensics Contest

 Website for the 2021 challenge: